Michael-Meade/MinerFind/_posts/2021-4-2-Analyzing-Honey-Pot-data.md

     695 "uname -m"
     693 "uname"
 ```
-These were basicly the same commands that the attackers used when we last did a post like this.
+These were basically all the same commands that the attackers used when we last did a post like this.
 The attackers used some of these commands to check to see if it was a honey pot.
 But they also used some of the commands to see if it is worth dropping a miner on the machine.

 ### Top SUCCESSFUL IPS
 These are the top ten IPS that the attackers used to successfully login into the machine.